 | Vuori | Sustainable comfort performance | $80–$140 |

-🏋️♀️ While P.E Nation is fashion-forward, it competes with these labels for active consumers who value design + function.
+🏋️♀️ While P.E Nation leans toward fashion-forward designs, it still competes with these brands for active consumers seeking style and performance.

 | Brand | Leggings Avg.
 Price (USD) | Sports Bra Avg.
 Price (USD) | Jacket Avg.
 Price (USD) |